abhiramdas99/jenkins-pipeline-php-01/README.md

 2) xampp webserver. follow - https://github.com/abhiramdas99/frequent-use-shell-scripts/blob/main/ubuntu_lamp_installation.sh

 # Steps
 1) Actually bydefault through jenkin user, jenkins try to run any shellscript in remote machine.
-For that you need to set the ssh connectivity
+For that you need to set the ssh connectivity in jenkins user profile.
    - 1st  you login from jenkins user , the command is -  sudo su jenkins
    - 2nd  generate ssh key - ssh-keygen.
 Then the public and private key will be geneate in below location - /var/lib/jenkins/.ssh
    - Then copy the content of public key file  i.e id_rsa.pub